Ciatta/EVC-visualizer/README.md

 guards within the graph in response to these attacks such that every edge is covered by at least one guard at all times.
 </br>
-The movements strategies are based on (Eternal) Vertex Cover Number of Infinite and Finite Grid Graphs [source] ( https://doi.org/10.48550/arXiv.2209.05102)
+The movement strategies are based on (Eternal) Vertex Cover Number of Infinite and Finite Grid Graphs [source]( https://doi.org/10.48550/arXiv.2209.05102)

 ## Usage